-The Domestic Waste Management (Administration) Charge includes an allocation for developing new domestic waste infrastructure for future generations and maintaining old closed landfill sites within the shire.
-These include items such as landfill cell development, internal road works, environmental controls, capping and monitoring of both our closed and operational disposal sites.
+The Domestic Waste Management Charge (Administration) Charge includes an allocation for financial commitments for developing new domestic waste infrastructure for future generations as well as managing closed landfill sites within the shire.
+This charge provides for items such as landfill cell development, internal road works, environmental controls, post closure capping and monitoring of our disposal sites.